sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-3/Arithmetic & Undefined Behaviour.md

 ###### Signed vs Unsigned

-* Constants in C are signed by default but can be made unsigned by suffix them with a `U`.
+* Constants in C are signed by default but can be made unsigned by suffixing them with a "`U`".
 * Casting from signed to unsigned will just take the bit representation and interprets their value using the new representation.
 	* This can also be done implicitly when passing missmatching types to functions and variable assignments.
 * When there are expressions contain both signed and unsigned values, all signed values are implicitly converted to unsigned values.